-I won’t recommend joining hands with many friends, You + One is enough, by including more people in your pact, you’re risking one of them backing thus creating a negative atmosphere.
+I won’t recommend joining hands with many friends, You + One is enough, by including more people in your pact, you’re risking one of their backing thus creating a negative atmosphere.

 22. Read My Guide To Save Money On Groceries